Do you ever find yourself facing the WordPress stuck in maintenance mode screen? It’s frustrating, isn’t it?

 In the Filezilla FTP client, you can force it to show hidden files by selecting Server » Force showing hidden files in the menu bar.

-When you’ve removed the .maintenance file, your site should come out of maintenance and the WordPress maintenance mode page should no longer display on your site.
+When you’ve removed the .maintenance file, your site should come out of maintenance and the maintenance page should no longer display on your site.

 What if You’re Stuck in Maintenance Mode With no Maintenance File?